markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ## Browsing the source in an IDE

-If you want to browse the source in an IDE rather than the [bbcelite.com website](https://www.bbcelite.com), you might find the following useful.
+If you want to browse the source in an IDE, you might find the following useful.

 * The most interesting files are in the [sources](sources) folder: